willmendesneto/reactor-email-facade/README.md

 # Reactor Email Provider

-> Email facade for other clients
+> Email API as facade for other email clients